Learning Mandarin with Greg

 Northerners and er - Pirate speak?

 I’ve found that most countries have different ways of saying things in different areas of the country or in nearby countries.
 As an Australian, I can immediately detect a Kiwi (New Zealander) if they say “fish”, as I hear them say “fush” instead.
 We pronounce “tomato” like “tomarto” but the US folk say it like it’s “tomayto”.
 We say “banana” like “banarna” and they say it like “bananna”.
-And of course the same thing happens in China.

 2019-10-04